fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v2.1.0/New-AzureRmApiManagementAuthorizationServer.md

 ### -AuthorizationRequestMethods
 Specifies an array of authorization request methods.
-Valid values are: GET, POST.
+The acceptable values for this parameter are: GET and POST.
 The default value is GET.

 ```yaml